tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 ## Model YANG Module

 This section describes the "ietf-mpls" YANG module that provides base components of the MPLS data model.
 Other YANG module(s) may import and augment the base MPLS module to add feature specific data.

+The ietf-mpls module imports the followinig modules:

+- ietf-routing defined in {{!RFC8349}}
+- ietf-routing-types defined in {{!RFC8294}}
+- ietf-interfaces defined in {{!RFC8343}}

 ~~~~~~~~~~
-<CODE BEGINS> file "ietf-mpls@2018-11-04.yang"
+<CODE BEGINS> file "ietf-mpls@2019-02-24.yang"
 {::include /Users/tsaad/yang/sept/te/ietf-mpls.yang}
 <CODE ENDS>
 ~~~~~~~~~~